saschwarz/ngx-paddle-wrapper/projects/paddle/README.md

   constructor(private paddleServ: PaddleService) {}

-  // Create and open programatically once the library is loaded. ngAfterViewInit() {
+  // Create and open programmatically once the library is loaded. ngAfterViewInit() {
     this.paddleServ.create({
       vendor: 123456,